What Are Dental Crowns?

 Even though the jaw muscles are the strongest in the human body, teeth are subjected to tremendous stress and pressures.
 Crowns cover the weakened tooth, providing strength and protecting the tooth against breakage.
 A broken or cracked tooth is a far more serious matter and much more difficult to treat.
 Crowns prevent this, as well as making for a nice smile.

-What To Expect When Getting A Dental Crown
+What To Expect When Getting A Dental Crown in Mesa?

 Typically, it takes two appointments to restore a tooth with a crown.